Seasonal Health Concerns: When to Head to Urgent Care in Lafayette, LA

 The Winter Woes

-• Difficulty Breathing: Persistent coughing, shortness of breath, or wheezing.
+• Difficulty Breathing: Shortness of breath, wheezing, or persistent coughing

-• Severe Symptoms: If you experience severe headache, body aches, or fatigue that won’t go away.
+• Severe Symptoms: Intense headache, body aches, or fatigue

 Spring: Allergies and Asthma